A Feast of Flowers! Enjoy Hydrangeas and Nature at Hasedera Temple in Kamakura

 The view from the sutra repository looks something like this.

-The combination of bamboo groves and hydrangeas looks refreshing!
-Though in reality, it was a sweaty summer day! 💦
+The combination of the bamboo grove and hydrangeas looked so refreshing!
+Though it seemed cool, in reality, it was a hot summer day, and I was sweating buckets! 💦

 I thoroughly enjoyed the full bloom of hydrangeas for a while.